Traditional serrated adenoma (TSA)

 When examined under the microscope, TSAs can appear either flat or the adenoma can stick out from the surrounding normal colonic tissue.
 The cells in the TSA are normally large and the cytoplasm (body of the cell) is described as eosinophilic because it appears bright pink.
 The cells connect together to form long finger-like projections of tissue called villi.
 Along the sides of the villi are small round groups of cells called “ectopic crypts” because they look like the crypts found in the normal colon but are in an abnormal location in a TSA (in pathology “ectopic” is used to describe something in an abnormal location).

-What does dysplasia mean and why is it important?
+What does dysplasia mean and why is it important in a traditional serrated adenoma?

 What does it mean if my report says the traditional serrated adenoma is negative for high-grade dysplasia?